Searching for Antiquity

 The Dunscombes of Devon & London

-Thomas Dunscombe and Hannah had married April 7, 1618 at St. Mary Aldermary, on Watling Street in London.
+Thomas Dunscombe and Hannah had married April 7, 1618 at St. Michael Paternoster Royal in London.
+She had been baptised there on May 11, 1600.
+Thomas was baptised February 1, 1595 at St. Dunstan And All Saints Church in Stepney, Middlesex, London.
 Prior to sailing for Bermuda they had three sons, Jadwin, Philip, and Thomas.
+Jadwin was baptised January 28, 1619 in St. Mary Aldermary With St. Thomas the Apostle in London.
 While in Bermuda they would have five more children: John, Samuel, Nehemiah, Susannah, and Hannah.
 We can assume that all of the Dunscombes (often spelled henceforth without the concluding "e") to come out of Bermuda derive from the marriage of Thomas and Hannah, despite the sometimes spotty Bermuda records.

-Tracing the Dunscombes back from Thomas has taken me more than twenty years, but I am now confident that I can take the line back another three generations.
-Knowing that Thomas was active in London during the first part of the seventeenth century, I searched the International Genealogical Index, compiled by the Church of Jesus Christ of Later Day Saints (the Mormons).
+Tracing the Dunscombes back from Thomas has taken many years, but I am now confident that I can take the line back another three generations.
+Knowing that Thomas was active in London during the first part of the seventeenth century, I searched the International Genealogical Index, compiled by the Church of Jesus Christ of Later Day Saints.
 Much of this data is now available online at www.familysearch.org.
 I was looking for records relating to Thomas Dunscombe about 1600, and found the following records of baptisms:

 1. Thomas, baptized February 2, 1591/92, London, son of Christopher Dunscombe - Film 183580 page 241 reference # 8482.